 The Food Brand Positioning Challenge

 The goal of food brand positioning is to determine and crystallize a business’s single most powerful point of differentiation in the marketplace.
 Then, the brand must use that position as a foundation for all marketing going forward.

 For instance, until a few years ago, most supermarkets from independent to mass market all had pretty much the same footprint: a nondifferentiated produce section and identical or similar big brands lining the center of the store and freezer cases.
-Then came Whole Foods, which claimed the position (or what they call a motto) of “Whole Foods, Whole People, Whole Planet,” that wrote several supporting statements describing their unique value proposition.
+Then came Whole Foods, which claimed the position (or what they call a motto) of “Whole Foods, Whole People, Whole Planet,” and was supported by several statements describing their unique value proposition.
 Before that, if you wanted organic, natural, or transparent food, you had to either go to a farmer’s market or that weird store in your community that smelled like a musty potato bin.

 Good Food Brand Positioning Is Sticky

 The “Whole Foods = organic and natural food brand position” has been so strong for so long that natural/organic “sticks” to Whole Foods like an ant in honey.
 Walmart’s “sticky” brand position is low price.
 The “sticky” position at Starbucks is an expensive premium-coffee experience.
 What do you want “stuck” to your brand positioning?

 To own an excellent brand position, a brand must be focused, concise, real, and tangible.
 This position is easier to find when a company recognizes what they sell.
 For instance, Ben & Jerry’s does not sell ice cream.
 Ben & Jerry’s sells a progressive social mission in a hippie hat.